FSL-Rectifier: Rectify Outliers in Few-Shot Learning via Test-Time Augmentation: Implementation and Experiments

-To obtain trained FSL models used in this work, we use the Prototypical Network~\cite{snell2017prototypical}, the FEAT, and the DeepSets~\cite{ye2020fewshot} with either a euclidean-distance or cosine-similarity classifier for experiments.
-Our experiments pair the algorithms with both Conv4 and Res12~\cite{he2016deep} encoders, which we adopt from~\cite{ye2020fewshot}.
-We conduct pretraining of both of these encoders before training them further on different FSL algorithms.

-For the training of the GAN-based image \text{image translator}, we set the maximum training iteration to 100,000, batch size to 64, and learning rate for both the discriminator and generator to 0.0001.
-When training the neighbour selector, we clone a copy of the trained image translator.
-The learning rate is set to 0.001, and the maximum training iterations is 200.
+To obtain trained FSL models used in this work, we use the ProtoNet~\citep{snell2017prototypical}, the FEAT, and the DeepSet~\citep{ye2020fewshot} with either an euclidean-distance or cosine-similarity classifier for experiments.
+We consider a 4-layer-CNN encoder (Conv4), which we adopt from \citet{ye2020fewshot}.
+We pretrain the encoder before training it further on different FSL algorithms.
+We directly employ the pretrained image translator models from \citet{liu2019few, saito2020coco}.
+When training the neighbour selector, we clone a copy of the trained image combiner.
+The learning rate is set to 1$\times10^{-4}$, and the maximum amount of training iterations is 10,000.
+When testing our augmentation against the baseline, the neighbour selector considers 20 candidates for each neighbour selection.

-When testing the \text{FSL rectifier} against the baseline, we pass the same 5,000 5-way-1-shot queries to the same trained FSL model.
-The neighbour selector considers 20 candidates for each neighbour selection.
-To obtain our reported results for Animals, as the original test-sample tends be of the best-quality, we place double weight on the original-test-sample when averaging the original samples and the augmented samples.
-All 95\% confidence intervals are around our reported results $\pm$0.9\%.